StevenCash/jupyter/README.md

 ## Fractals.ipynb

 An old notebook I made to plot images of fractals based on the Make Your Own Mandelbrot book by Rashid, which is an awesome book.
 I was learning python and jupyter at the time, so the code is pretty rough.

+## ConvexHull.ipynb

+Code to find the vertices of a convex hull of a set of points.
+Based on an algorithm from Computational Geometry by de Berg et. al.